jtarrio/debloat/README.md

 </compressedData>
 ```

-Undoubtedly, this format has many, many advantages for Java Enterprise applications respect to the opaque binary blob.
+Undoubtedly, this format has many, many advantages for Java Enterprise applications compared to the opaque binary blob.